dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 The CSI Drivers and CSM Modules installed by the Dell CSM Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include:

-* Modifying the installation directly via `kubectl edit` For e.g. - If the name of the installed PowerScale driver is powerscale, then run
+* Modifying the installation directly via `kubectl edit` For example - If the name of the installed PowerScale driver is powerscale, then run
     ```
     # Replace driver-namespace with the namespace where the PowerScale driver is installed
     $ kubectl edit csm/powerscale -n <driver-namespace>